hazelgrove/HZ/README.md

 2017 for artifact evaluation.

 # Running HZ
 You can run HZ without installing any dependencies by opening /src/www/hz.html in a browser.
+We also have a hosted version available at https://hazelgrove.github.io/implementation/hz.html.

 # Building HZ
 You can build HZ using the following instructions.